isakhammer/hypertrophy_project/README.md

 # Hypertrophy project

-Project supposed to maximize hypertrophy based on calculating muscle fatigue based on using RIR (reps in recovery) as a measurement to compute load on muscle.
-Since each muscle group has different recover rates will this be accounted for.
+Project supposed to maximize hypertrophy based on using RIR (reps in recovery) as a measurement of muscle fatigue and invidual recover rates to account for total recover time.

-#Sources
+# Sources
 https://medium.com/@SandCResearch